Records management with

 Take company knowledge to your people.

-Make it easy for your team to find and work with PDFs.
+Make it easy for your team to find and work with documents.
 Engage your archive on a daily basis and lower the risk of sanctions because files cannot be found after years.

 360 Documents is a highly available Swiss document management system (DMS) and an audit-proof e-Archiving solution embedded in an office suite with sophisticated records retention and document lifecycle management functionalities for organizations with high accountability standards.